robhowell/pull-request-version-check-action/README.md

 - minor: Add support for Node 12.
 - major: Drop support for Node 8.

-Additionally, the special `[WIP]` prefix is supported, to indicate that a pull request is work in progress and isn't ready to be merged.
-In this case the PR title isn't validated and the pull request checks remain pending.

 ## Prior art

 - Initial version forked from [amannn/pull-request-version-check-action](https://github.com/amannn/pull-request-version-check-action)